ngqkhai/clean-architecture-todo-app/STATUS.md

 ---

-**Current Status:** Backend is 100% COMPLETE and FULLY FUNCTIONAL!
-All authentication, CRUD operations, and database swapping features are working perfectly.
-Ready for frontend development!
+**Current Status:** 🎉 **PROJECT 100% COMPLETE!** Both backend and frontend are fully implemented and functional!
+The application demonstrates Clean Architecture, DDD principles, database swappability (PostgreSQL ↔ MongoDB), and a beautiful minimalist UI with the specified color palette.
+Ready for deployment and testing!